ksaaskil/introduction-to-property-based-testing/README.md

 ### More variations

-### Limitations
+### What you lose

-- No recursive generators
+- Complex data generators (recursive)
-- No gathering metrics
+- Gathering metrics
-- No stateful testing
+- Stateful testing
+- Shrinking
+- Variations in data